We are pleased to provide a comprehensive travel health service to our patients. This is provided by our Practice Nurse team.

 If you require any advice relating to foreign travel you should telephone the surgery to book a travel appointment with a nurse.
 It is important that you do this at least 6 weeks before you travel.
 When you come in for your appointment it is helpful if you could bring a record of any previous vaccinations you have had, and complete a travel itinerary on the form below if at all possible.
 Don’t worry if you dont have this information as we will still be able to help you.

-The following website may help you plan your travel health needs- Fit for travel
+The Fit For Travel website may help you plan your travel health needs

 For ‘last minute travellers’ we will still endeavour to see you before you travel but cannot guarantee that you will be fully vaccinated prior to your trip.